Achieving Communication Excellence (ACE) 2012 Lecture Series

 Privacy Statement: Our site’s registration form requires users to give us contact information (such as their name and e-mail address), unique identifiers (such as employee number) and demographic information (like zip code).
 These are requirements of the CME office to maintain accurate records of CME accumulation.
 The subscriber’s contact information is used to contact the subscriber when necessary.

 Unique identifiers are collected for use as account numbers in our record system.
 Demographic data is also collected at our site.
-Collected information will not be made available to personnel not associated with the Faculty Development/I*CARE program and The University of Texas MD Anderson Cancer Center.
+Collected information will not be made available to personnel not associated with the Department of Faculty & Academic Career Enhancement (FACE)/I*CARE program and The University of Texas MD Anderson Cancer Center.

 The Web site has security measures in place to protect the loss, misuse and alteration of the information under our control.
 All registration is conducted with secure servers and these servers are located in secure areas.